 How to design a timeless logo (+24 inspiring examples)

-Published on May 27, 2024
+Published by Muzli on May 27, 2024

 A logo is usually the first interaction a customer has with your business.
 Research shows that, on average, a person sees around 5,000 logos per day.
 Insane?
 Absolutely.
 But at the same time, the data is clear about one thing: the importance of a brand’s logo is higher than ever.
 User surveys show that a company’s branding is closely related to trust, conveys a brand’s personality, and can significantly impact buyers’ decisions.